Fleetwood Mac: 1967–1970: Formation and early years

 Fleetwood Mac's self-titled debut album was released by the Blue Horizon label in February 1968.
 The song "Long Grey Mare" was recorded earlier with Brunning on bass, while the rest of the album was recorded with McVie.
 The album was successful in the UK and reached no. 4, although no tracks were released as singles.
 Later in the year, the singles "Black Magic Woman" (later a big hit when covered by Santana) and "Need Your Love So Bad" were released, both going top-forty in the UK.

 The band's second studio album, Mr. Wonderful, was released in August 1968.
 The album was recorded live in the studio with miked amplifiers and a PA system, rather than being plugged into the board.
 The sessions featured a horn section as well as friend of the band, Christine Perfect of Chicken Shack, on keyboards.
-Later that year, Chicken Shack would score a British hit with a cover of the Etta James classic "I'd Rather Go Blind", with Perfect on lead vocal.
+Later that year, Chicken Shack scored a British hit with a cover of the Etta James classic "I'd Rather Go Blind", with Perfect on lead vocal.
 Perfect was voted female artist of the year by Melody Maker in 1969 and 1970.

-Shortly after the release of Mr. Wonderful, 18-year-old guitarist Danny Kirwan joined the band, making Fleetwood Mac a five-piece band with three guitarists.
-Kirwan was in the South London blues trio Boilerhouse with Trevor Stevens (bass) and Dave Terrey (drums).
+Shortly after the release of Mr. Wonderful, 18-year-old guitarist Danny Kirwan joined the band, making Fleetwood Mac a five-piece with three guitarists.
+Kirwan had previously been in the South London blues trio Boilerhouse with Trevor Stevens (bass) and Dave Terrey (drums).
 Green and Fleetwood had watched Boilerhouse rehearse in a basement boiler-room, and Green had been so impressed that he invited the band to play support slots for Fleetwood Mac.
 Green wanted Boilerhouse to become a professional band, but Stevens and Terrey were not prepared to turn professional, so Green tried to find another rhythm section for Kirwan by placing an ad in Melody Maker.
-There were over 300 applicants, but when Green and Fleetwood ran auditions at the Nag's Head in Battersea (home of the Mike Vernon's Blue Horizon Club) the hard-to-please Green could not find anyone good enough.
+There were over 300 applicants, but when Green and Fleetwood ran auditions at the Nag's Head in Battersea (home of the Mike Vernon's Blue Horizon Club) Green could not find anyone good enough.
 Instead, Fleetwood invited Kirwan to join Fleetwood Mac as a third guitarist.